suresh-gandhi/Problem-Solving/Linked Lists/Remove Nth Node From End of List.md

 ![pointers rod analogy](https://user-images.githubusercontent.com/22693609/37135412-3e181560-22c3-11e8-8050-a448a2324f86.gif)

 So, now we can reach the n'th node from last using this approach.
 But, to delete this node we must do it from the previous node.
 So instead of reaching this node we will try to reach the previous node.(See the note below for special case).
-We can then finally delete the required node and celebrate our achievement. :relieved:
+We can then finally delete the required node and celebrate our achievement. :smile:

-**Note:- If there is no previous node to this or the node to delete is the first node, then our result should be simply Head->next.(here 'Head' is the head of the given Linked List).
+__**Note:-__ If there is no previous node to this or the node to delete is the first node, then our result should be simply Head->next('Head' is the head of the given Linked List).

 ## Detailed Procedure

-1.
+1. Make the stick by having 2 pointers at a distance of 'n' nodes.

+2. Move both the pointers simultaneously ahead until second pointer has reached the node previous to NULL.

+3. Delete the node next to the first pointer by just setting first->next = first->next->next.

+__Note:__
+- If the node to delete is the head node then as discussed earlier we will just return head->next.
+This will happen only when the second node has reached NULL while making the stick.
+- We also need to free the memory for the next node in some languages such as C++, but not in Java as it is automatically done by the garbage collector.

 ## C++ Implementation